fps/jack_led_peak/README.md

                                         The libgpiod line offset to use for the red indicator LED -t [ --green-led-threshold-dbfs ] arg (=-18)
-                                        The threshold for the green LED (note: this is not using oversampling, thus
+                                        The full saturation threshold for the
+                                        green LED (note: this is not using oversampling, thus the value will be
+                                        underestimated)
-                                        the value will be underestimated) -u [ --red-led-threshold-dbfs ] arg (=-6)
+  -u [ --red-led-threshold-dbfs ] arg (=-6)
-                                        The threshold for the red LED (note: this is not using oversampling, thus
+                                        The full saturation threshold for the
+                                        red LED (note: this is not using oversampling, thus the value will be
+                                        underestimated)
-                                        the value will be underestimated) -y [ --red-led-hysteresis-secs ] arg (=0.5)
+  -y [ --red-led-hysteresis-secs ] arg (=0.5)
                                         Approximate time for the red LED to go off after being triggered
 </pre>